 It's easy to shop local around here.
 Browse indie businesses along the High Road or in creative Gaunson House.
 High-street homewares just don't look the same after you've seen the mid-century furniture, sculptural ceramics and dried flowers at Piquant.
 For a who’s who of N17’s up-and-coming designer-makers, check the calendar of Crafty NoLo Markets.

 Stock up on seasonal bouquets, macramé hangers and DIY terrarium kits at floral studio Borrowed Light.
-Owners Sarah and Claudia hope their sustainable practices to make the floristry industry a little greener.
-Drop into the nearby Engine House in Walthamstow Wetlands to find a smaller edit of their houseplants alongside nature-inspired knick-knacks and BEE17’s sustainable Walthamstow honey.
+Owners Sarah and Claudia focus on sustainable practices to make the floristry industry a little greener.
+Drop into the nearby Engine House in Walthamstow Wetlands to find a smaller edit of their houseplants alongside nature inspired knick-knacks and BEE17's sustainable Walthamstow honey.

-Take a craft beer wrapped in a graphic label, put it on a table creaking with street food in an industrial estate, and you’ve set the scene for a typical Tottenham weekend.
-We’ve got microbreweries on tap here –the best (and closest to home) is Beavertown, a Hackney Wick export that draws punters with Neck Oil IPA, gigs and meet-the-brewer events.
+Weekends in Tottenham are built on exceptional craft beers, tables creaking with street food and live music on revamped industrial estates.
+Tere are microbreweries on tap here - the best (and closest to home) is Beavertown, a Hackney Wick export that draws punters with Neck Oil IPA, gigs and meet-the-brewer events.

 Late nights are for The Cause.
 Think Berlin warehouse party and you’re close – except that proceeds go to mental-health charities.
 Beforehand, try Costa del Tottenham, The Cause’s outdoor sister venue where street-food stands from People’s Burger and Club Mexicana are often accompanied by cabaret from queer nightclub, Adonis.